 Kitchen Detective tends to get fussy, writing that roasting beets brought out a richer flavor than cooking them.
 Now I had a dilemma.
 To roast, you need to peel.
 With roasted vegetables, I sometimes get away with scrubbing only, letting the diner can manage the peel on their own.
 But for soup the peel has to go.
 My mother cooked root vegetables whole and slipped off the skin afterward.
 This preserves both the color and the vitamins, most of which are directly under the skin and lost when peeled raw.
 I also didn’t want to turn on the oven just for the beets, especially when the pressure cooker works well.
 Yet I would still have to scrub the beets quite well, and it’s hard to get off all of the dirt.

 Well, Christopher Kimball doesn’t have children and a large family to worry about.
+[A commenter below corrects me, saying that Kimball has four children.
+I should not have made assumptions.]
 He’s a cookbook author and can focus on one thing at a time.
 It didn’t go so smoothly for me.
 See my notes at the end.

 Beet Soup with Toasted Cumin and Ginger